qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

   pointing in the direction of East for ``Horizontal`` oriented text and with 0° pointing in North direction for ``Vertical`` oriented text.
 Different units can be defined for the labeling rotation (e.g. ``degrees``, ``minutes of arc``, ``turns``).
-  QGIS prioratizes screen display rotation angles by default and always rotates text to be most readable on screen, so "upside-down" rotation angles are overrided while rendering.
+  QGIS prioritizes screen display rotation angles by default and always rotates text to be most readable on screen, so "upside-down" rotation angles are overridden while rendering.
 To change this behavior and force QGIS to render exact data-defined rotation angles there is an option in |render| :guilabel:`Rendering` tab, under :guilabel:`Show upside-down labels`.